 Depending on the circumstances, failure to meet post-approval requirements can result in criminal prosecution, fines or other penalties, injunctions, recall or seizure of products, total or partial suspension of production, denial or withdrawal of pre-marketing product approvals, or refusal to allow us to enter into supply contracts, including government contracts.
-We may also be held responsible for the non-compliance of our partners, such as our former co-promotion partner Kowa Pharmaceuticals America, Inc. As discussed above, in June 2020, we received a civil investigative demand, or CID, from the U.S. Department of Justice, or the DOJ, informing us that the DOJ is investigating whether aspects of our promotional speaker programs and copayment waiver programs during the period from January 1, 2015 to the present violated the U.S. Anti-Kickback Statute and the U.S. False Claims Act in relation to the sale and marketing of VASCEPA by us and our previous co-marketing partner, Kowa Pharmaceuticals America, Inc. The CID requires us to produce documents and answer written questions, or interrogatories, relevant to the specified time period.
-We are cooperating with the DOJ.
-We cannot predict when the investigation will be resolved, the outcome of the investigations or its potential impact on our business.
+We may also be held responsible for the non-compliance of our partners, such as our former co-promotion partner Kowa America.
+As discussed above, in June 2020, we received a CID from the DOJ informing us that the DOJ is investigating whether aspects of our promotional speaker programs and copayment waiver programs during the period from January 1, 2015 to the present violated the U.S. Anti-Kickback Statute and the U.S. FCA in relation to the sale and marketing of VASCEPA by us and our previous co-marketing partner, Kowa America.
+The New York State attorney general similarly issued a subpoena to us regarding the same subject matter on which the FTC CID is focused.
+The inquiries require us to produce documents and answer written questions, or interrogatories, relevant to specified time periods.
+We are cooperating with the government.
+We cannot predict when these investigations will be resolved, the outcome of the investigations or their potential impact on our business.
 Such investigations can be lengthy, costly and could materially affect and disrupt our business.
-If the government determines that we have violated the Anti-Kickback Statute and False Claims Act, we could be subject to significant civil and criminal fines and penalties.
+If the government determines that we have violated the U.S. Anti-Kickback Statute, the FCA or antitrust regulations, we could be subject to significant civil and criminal fines and penalties.
 In addition, even if we comply with U.S. FDA and other requirements, new information regarding the safety or effectiveness of a product could lead the U.S. FDA to modify or withdraw a product approval.
 Newly discovered or developed safety or effectiveness data may require changes to a drug's approved labeling and marketing, including the addition of new warnings and contraindications, and also may require the implementation of other risk management measures.
 Adverse regulatory action, whether pre- or post-approval, can potentially lead to product liability claims and increase our product liability exposure.
 We must also compete against other products in qualifying for coverage and reimbursement under applicable third-party payment and insurance programs.